aR7dx/pyqt6-pdf-qrcode/doc/documentation_EN.md

 > *It's up to you how you install your modules.*

-Once you've done all these steps, all you have to do is open the download files in your favourite IDE, place yourself in the `main.py` file and start the program.
+Once all these steps have been completed, all that's left to do is launch the download files by executing the `launcher.bat` file on Windows or `launcher.sh` on Linux.

+Alternatively, in your favorite IDE, go to the `main.py` file and start the program.

 > IDE suggestions : [Microsoft Visual Studio Code](https://code.visualstudio.com/), [PyCharm](https://www.jetbrains.com/fr-fr/pycharm/), [Thonny](https://thonny.org/), etc...